Parkbee/assessment/backend/readme.md

 - Each garage contains one or more door(s), doors could be of `Entry`, `Exit`, or `Pedestrian` type.
 - To imitate door opening and hardware reachability check, send a ping to the door's IP address.

-### Personal choice

-You can use any packages, frameworks, or libraries of your choice.
-You don't have to use Entity Framework or other dependencies from the current API.
-You can:

-- Refactor (or not) the existing code.
-- Add (or don't add) comments, swagger documentation, logging, etc.
-- Apply your code style.
-- Fix (or don't) bugs if you spot them.

 ## Requirements

 Please spend no more than 4 hours on the assessment.
 Try your best to meet the following requirements:

-- Complete the user story below and make sure that the code meets the acceptance criteria below.
+- Complete the user stories below and make sure that the code meets the acceptance criteria below.
-- **The code must compile and run in one step.**
+- The code must compile and run in one step
-- **You must include tests for the API.**
+- The solution should contain unit test project
 - Do not include artifacts from your local builds, such as NuGet packages, obj and bin folders.

+### Main requirements

+Create API endpoints that allow integration partners to:

+- start parking session in one of the garages
+- stop running parking session
+- get number of available spots in the garage

+To start a parking session API should accept garage identifier and user information (identifier and license plate).
+A single user should not be able to start multiple parking sessions at the same time.
+User should not be able to start parking session if garage has no availability.
+User should not be able to start parking session if garage hardware is not reachable.

-## User story
+## User stories

 As an **integration partner**
 I want to **manage parking sessions of my users**